Asia will absorb nearly half of new global gas demand to 2018, including 80% of incremental LNG imports

 All Asian countries have expressed high interest in a longer-term alternative: developing a natural gas trading hub in Asia.
 Recent trends have been encouraging, and such a hub would change the way LNG is marketed and traded, introducing increasing flexibility.
 As the IEA highlighted in previous work, the lengthy transition would require substantial transformation of Asian gas markets, such as a hands-off government approach to energy issues, third-party access to infrastructure and wholesale price liberalisation

-This article by Anne-Sophie Corbeau, IEA Senior Gas Analyst since 2009, appears in the latest issue of IEA Energy: The Journal of the International Energy Agency.
-The IEA produces IEA Energy, but analysis and views contained in the journal are those of individual IEA analysts and not necessarily those of the IEA Secretariat or IEA member countries, and are not to be construed as advice on any specific issue or situation.
-Click here to read the new and earlier issues of IEA Energy.
-The next issue, commemorating the 40th anniversary of the IEA, will be published in the third quarter: click here to request a free subscription.
+This article by Anne-Sophie Corbeau, until 2014 the IEA Senior Gas Analyst, originally appeared in IEA Energy: The Journal of the International Energy Agency.
+Through the end of 2014, the IEA regularly produced IEA Energy, but analysis and views contained in the journal are those of individual IEA analysts and not necessarily those of the IEA Secretariat or IEA member countries, and are not to be construed as advice on any specific issue or situation.
+Click here to read issues of IEA Energy.

 Browse IEA news by topic: